 All too often we start out with grand intentions—“I'm going to lose weight and eat better (this time will be different, I swear!)”—only to revert back to our old eating habits within a week or two.
+Deprivation and crash diets don't work.
+Neither does giving up all your favorite foods—who wants to do that?
 So how can you give your desire to eat healthy and lose weight some sticking power?
 Try these five tips to help turn your weight-loss plan into a strategy for healthy eating for the long haul.

 You shouldn’t have to say goodbye to your favorite foods.
-In fact, having a small treat may help you stick to your diet.
+In fact, having a small treat everyday may help you stick to your diet.
 Research in the Journal of the American Dietetic Association found that a small daily treat didn’t sabotage weight-loss efforts.
-Your favorite foods can fit into any diet if you find clever ways to incorporate them (in a diet-friendly way).
-One way to do this is to make lower-calorie versions of foods like French fries and brownies.
-Another trick is to be mindful of your serving sizes when it comes to more indulgent foods.
+Your favorite foods can fit into any diet.
+Have smaller portions of indulgent foods like brownies and ice cream.
 Love pasta?
 Try adding vegetables to bulk up your serving instead of doubling up on pasta.
-Of course your diet should be full of mostly healthy foods like fruits and vegetables, lean proteins and whole grains—but make room for some of your favorite, more indulgent foods too.
+Skip the treats you're not really excited about (think: stale office cookies that you're only grabbing because they're in front of you) but don't cut out the foods you love to eat.
+Of course your diet should be full of mostly healthy foods like fruits and vegetables, lean proteins and whole grains—but make room for some of your favorite treats too.

 Don’t Miss: 4 Reasons to Avoid Low-Carb Diets

 If you feel hungry all the time, it’s going to be hard to stick with a healthy-eating plan.
 Research shows that when you’re hungrier, you’re more likely to eat too fast at your next meal.
 Eating too quickly can lead to consuming extra calories because your body doesn’t have time to register feeling full.
-While portion control is super-important for losing weight (and keeping it off), you shouldn’t hear your tummy grumbling all day long.
+While portion control is important for losing weight and keeping it off, you shouldn’t hear your tummy grumbling all day long.
 Two nutrients that help keep you full: protein and fiber.
 Good protein sources include plain Greek yogurt, chicken breast, tuna, tofu and almonds.
 And to get more fiber, munch on whole fruits and vegetables.
 Not only is produce high in fiber, but it’s also generally low in calories.
-That makes it filling and diet-friendly—just what you’re looking for when you’re trying to lose weight and keep it off.

-If you have a diet slip-up and go overboard on chocolate or pizza—don’t beat yourself up!
-Just get back on track again as quickly as possible.
-Remember that one meal doesn’t undo all of your healthy efforts—but when you give up your diet entirely because of one slip-up, that’s when the weight can start to creep back on.
+If you eat too much chocolate or pizza—don’t beat yourself up!
+Just get back on track again.
+Remember that one meal doesn’t undo all of your healthy efforts.
+Don't "wait until Monday" or give up altogether on the healthy eating habits you've established.
 If you have a minor setback, understand that it’s one small blip on the radar.
 Get right back to your healthy eating habits and right back on track for long-term success.